RikaImbanika/RIKA-IMBANIKA-LIFE-HELPER/README.md

 3 right mouse clicks - pause / continue

-Timer continues after restarting app
+Timer continues after restarting app.

 When timer reach 24 hours it restart from 00 and add +1 to M (Like M7 -> M8)